HIS 120 CVS1: WORLD HISTORY TO 1000 CE

 Texts

 **It is important that you acquire these books.
 They are available for purchase at the NIC Bookstore.
-Three copies of the History of the World in 100 Objects; 2 copies of Naked Olympics; and 3 copies of After the Prophet are available on short-term Reserve loan from the Comox Valley branch of the North Island College Library.
 I have also provided links to e-text editions below.

 Tony Perrottet,